groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-ppt-to-pdf.md

 id: convert-ppt-to-pdf
 url: conversion/net/convert-ppt-to-pdf
 title: Convert PPT to PDF
-description: "This documentation article explains how to convert Microsoft PowerPoint 97-2003 (PPT) presentation to PDF file with several lines of C# code.
-Use GroupDocs.Conversion for .NET to create PDF file from PPT presentation."
+description: "PPT format represents PowerPoint Presentation with .ppt extension.
+Learn how to convert PPT to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert PPT to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

-A file with PPT extension represents PowerPoint file is a collection of slides for displaying as SlideShow.
+A file with PPT extension represents PowerPoint file that consists of a collection of slides for displaying as SlideShow.
 It specifies the Binary File Format used by Microsoft PowerPoint 97-2003.
 A PPT file can contain several different types of information such as text, bulleted points, images, multimedia and other embedded OLE objects.
 Microsoft came up with newer file format for PowerPoint, known as PPTX, from 2007 onwards that is based on Office OpenXML and is different from this binary file format.
-Several other application programs such as OpenOffice Impress and Apple Keynote can also create PPT files.

-To convert PPT to PDF file in C# just call `Convert` method like shown below:
+To convert from PowerPoint Presentation (.ppt) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source PPT file